dmillanlpez/MillanDiego_pruebatec4/README.md

 En el caso de que intentemos borrar un hotel que no se encuentra en la base de datos, obtendremos el siguiente error:

--The hotel with ID 3 was not found in the database.
+>The hotel with ID 3 was not found in the database.

 ## Vuelos
 ****